-What Does Google’s Meta Description Update Mean for Your Webpages?
+What Does Google’s Meta Description length Update Mean for Your Webpages?

 How long should your Meta Description be?
 A question that haunts SEO’s far and wide.
 With Meta Descriptions having zero effect on search ranking, we SEO-ers spend a significant amount of time formatting and crafting the perfect Meta Description.
 So, what’s the end game?
 While a concise and well-structured Meta Description won’t improve your rankings, it has the potential to generate more views for that page as well as the entire website.
 Which brings us to some *breaking news* in the SEO world…LONGER META DESCRIPTIONS ARE FINALLY HERE! (we rejoice as our keyboards weep).